leahneukirchen/nitro/README.md

-Service directories ending in `@` are considered service templates, and are ignored as services, however you can instantiate them into parametrized services by symlinks (either in the service directory or as a `log` symlink), or start them manually using `nitroctl`.
+Service directories ending in `@` are considered service templates, and are ignored as services, however you can instantiate them into parametrized services by using symlinks with a parameter after the `@` (either in the service directory or as a `log` symlink), or start them manually using `nitroctl`.

 The part after the `@`, the parameter, is passed to the scripts as first argument.